A souvenir worth saving

 This kind of expert, compassionate care to every creature, even the very tiny and slightly broken, is only possible because of the support you provide.

-Souvenir’s story was a part of our 2025 Giving Story campaign.
+Souvenir’s story was a part of our 2025 Giving Tuesday campaign.
 You can read more stories from the campaign, among others, in our Stories tag!
 And of course, you can always be a part of the mission and donate to support stories like these.

 Picture of Becca Andrews